LBALab/lba2remake/CONTRIBUTING.md

 ## Contributing as a developer

-The best way to start contributing as a developer is to get in touch with us over [Slack](https://join.slack.com/t/lba2remake/shared_invite/enQtMzIyNzIwNDMzNTIxLTc5OGVkNjI3NGE4YjM5ZTE5YmRkODBjMzNjOTk5NGM1NGIyMTI2N2FlOTYzYjBlZjE4NzIzYWI3ZWI0YmViMmI) and tell us what you'd like to work on so we can point you in the right direction.
+The best way to start contributing as a developer is to get in touch with us over [Slack](https://join.slack.com/t/lba2remake/shared_invite/enQtMzIyNzIwNDMzNTIxLTc5OGVkNjI3NGE4YjM5ZTE5YmRkODBjMzNjOTk5NGM1NGIyMTI2N2FlOTYzYjBlZjE4NzIzYWI3ZWI0YmViMmI) and tell us what you'd like to do with the project so we can point you in the right direction.

 ### Check the tasks and issues